A Distributed Conductance Tester Without Global Information Collection: A Distributed Algorithm for Testing Conductance

-Next, we prove that every subset $T \subset S$ of large enough volume has high trap probability.
-More specifically, we prove a lower bound on the probability of an $\ell$-step random walk starting from a vertex chosen at random (with probability proportion to its degree) from $T$ finishing at some vertex in $T$.
+\end{proof} Next lemma states that every subset $T \subset S$ of large enough volume has high trap probability.
+More specifically, we prove a lower bound on the probability of an $\ell$-step random walk starting from a vertex chosen at random (with probability proportion to its degree) from $T$ finishing at some vertex in $T$. \begin{lemma} Consider sets $T \subseteq S \subseteq V$, such that the cut $(S, \comp{S})$ has conductance at most $\delta$ and that~$\volume(T) = (1 -\eta) \volume(S)$ for some $0 < \eta < 5/6$, then for any integer~$\ell>0$, there exists a vertex $v \in T$ such that